paarnes/GNSS_Multipath_Analysis_Software/README.md

 - Estimate the approximate position of the receiver using pseudoranges from the RINEX observation file.
   - Supports both SP3 and RINEX navigation files.
   - The software will estimate the receiver's position if it is not provided in the header of the RINEX observation file.
+  - Supports user-defined Coordinate Reference System (CRS).
+The estimated coordinates can be delivered in the desired CRS.
   - Calculates statistical measures for the estimated position, including:
     - Residuals
     - Sum of Squared Errors (SSE)